-Handy was one of the earliest folklorist-collectors of Blues music and among the FIRST to PUBLISH Blues music.
-He made monumental contributions to American culture by preserving the Blues and folk music he heard, interpreted and incorporated into his music, adding to it with his own considerable skills as a composer and lyricist, dedicating his life to the proposition that Blues are a legitimate, powerful and unique musical form.
+Handy was one of the earliest folklorist-collectors of Blues and among the first to PUBLISH blues music.
+He made monumental contributions to American culture by preserving the Blues and folk music he heard, interpreted and incorporated into his music, adding to it with his own considerable skills as a composer and lyricist.
+He dedicated his life to the proposition that Blues are a legitimate, powerful and unique musical form.

 The son of a former slave and Methodist minister, William Christopher Handy became a musician in defiance of his family’s wishes.
-Gaining a thorough musical education he became at first an itinerant minstrel, then a trumpeter (cornet player actually) playing in or leading brass bands, and eventually a well established bandleader based in Memphis, and later a publisher in New York.
+Gaining a thorough musical education he became at first an itinerant minstrel, then a trumpet player (cornet, actually) playing in or leading brass bands.
+He eventually became a well established bandleader based in Memphis and later a publisher in New York.

 W.C.
-Handy was variously a travelling minstrel, cornet player, band leader, music promoter and composer -- and a notable campaigner for civil rights and against racial discrimination.
-He collected Blues, folk songs and spirituals during during nearly a quarter century of wide travels beginning around 1890.
-Many of his songs had been around for a long time before he published them, others were merely obscure fragments that probably would have been lost for all time had he not incorporated them into his music.
+Handy was variously a traveling minstrel, horn player, band leader, music promoter and composer.
+He collected blues, folk songs and spirituals during nearly a quarter century of wide travels beginning around 1890.
+Many of his songs had been around for a long time before he published them, others were merely obscure fragments that probably would have been lost for all time had he not incorporated them into his songs.

-Around 1910 Handy launched his own music company to publish his compositions, which were based on the Blues, spiritual and folk music he’d heard and collected in his travels.
+Around 1910 Handy launched his own music company to publish his compositions based on the Blues, spiritual and folk music he’d heard and collected in his travels.
 He became a highly successful and well established composer making a very good living due to his wise choice to publish his own music and retain the rights.

 By the 1940s W.C.
-Handy was recognized as a grand old man of American music, a campaigner for civil rights and leading advocate for Blues and African-American roots music.
+Handy was recognized as a grand old man of American music.
+He was well established as a campaigner for civil rights and leading advocate for Blues and African-American roots music.
 His autobiography was first published in 1941 and he was widely honored many times over, including the occasion of his 80th birthday in 1954 -- when Louis Armstrong recorded a tribute to Handy.

 During his life, and after his passing in 1958, Handy received a steady stream of tributes, honors and awards: * a 1928 concert of his music at Carnegie Hall, * a park and statue in Memphis, * two Hollywood film musicals based on his life story, * posthumous hall of fame awards from the Grammys and Nashville songwriters association, * a United States postage stamp bearing his name and portrait, * today, numerous music and cultural festivals are held in his name.

-Unlike a folklorist from OUTSIDE his culture, WC Handy was a part of the culture he was observing, giving him privileged access and deep insight.
-As with other Black-American artists -- Zora Neal Hurston, Langston Hughes, Duke Ellington or James Baldwin -- he used the raw materials of African-American culture as source and inspiration ADDING to it with his own imagination, compassion and genius for musical composition.
+Unlike a folklorist from OUTSIDE his culture, Mr. Handy was a part of the culture he was observing, giving him privileged access and deep insight.
+As with other gifted Black-American artists like Zora Neal Hurston, Langston Hughes, Duke Ellington or James Baldwin he used the raw materials of African-American culture as source and inspiration.
+To it he ADDED his own imagination, compassion and genius for musical composition.

 Originally published by Handy under the titles “Memphis Itch” and “Jogo Blues,” “St. Louis Blues” begins with a basic 12-bar blues pattern but then diverges.
 It consists of four separate strains including one in Tango rhythm.
-Like so much of his music it was inspired by real life experience: the song includes a 3-note musical phrase that he had heard sung by parishioners in his hometown of Florence, Alabama and the lyrical a line, “that man got a heart, like a rock cast in the sea,” he once overheard on the street in St. Louis more than a decade before he published it.
+Like so much of his music it was inspired by real life experience: the song includes a 3-note musical phrase that he had heard sung by parishioners in his hometown of Florence, Alabama.
+He once overheard the lyrical line, “that man got a heart, like a rock cast in the sea” on the streets of St. Louis more than a decade before he published it.

 According to Handy, ‘Yellow Dog’ was local slang for the Yazoo-Delta Railroad near Clarksdale, Mississippi around the end of the 19th Century.
 Handy heard the song from a wandering Blues guitarist at a small country railroad station; a decade later in 1914 he published his interpretation.

-It tells the story, real or mythical, of Susie Johnson’s lover (her ‘jockey’) who ran off and was last seen broke (‘on the hog’) where ‘the Southern’ (the Southern Pacific & Santa Fe railroad) ‘cross the Yellow Dog’ informing her that, her ‘easy rider struck this burg today’.
+It tells the story, real or mythical, of Susie Johnson’s lover (her ‘jockey’) who ran off and was last seen broke (‘on the hog’) where ‘the Southern, cross the Yellow Dog’ (the Southern Pacific & Santa Fe railroad) saying that, her "easy rider struck this burg today."

 “Joe Turner’s Blues” memorializes the shameful practice of entrapping poor black men for work gangs.
 The brother of a one-time Tennessee governor, Joe Turney became infamous for luring them to crap games, or by false imprisonment; chaining together up to eighty prisoners at a time for delivery to work farms or penitentiary.